peteroupc/peteroupc.github.io/randomfunc.md

 I acknowledge the commenters to the CodeProject version of this page, including George Swan, who referred me to the reservoir sampling method.

+Currently, the following are not covered in this document, but may be added based on reader interest:

+- Techniques to generate random mazes, graphs, matrices, or paths.
+- Brownian motion and other random movement and stochastic processes.

 <a id=Notes></a>
 ## Notes